 - Stimulate the growth of virtuous alternatives - by exploring better policy creation and money-making models.

 Our Introduction to Open Calls article is a great resource for those interested in learning more about why Reset offers Open Calls and what they mean to us.
 In addition to providing all you need to know about when and how to apply, Our Guide to Open Calls also offers an excellent deep-dive on these topics.

 Below, you can view our currently available Open Calls.
 Potential applicants should be sure to review the unique profile of each Fund and Fellowship before applying (each one seeks different types of applicants).

 Information Control Fellowship

 Applications for all Open Calls are accepted on a rolling basis.
-To be considered for this round, applications must be submitted no later than 23.59 (11.59PM) GMT on the 1st of November 2020.
+To be considered for award during a given round, an application must be submitted no later than 23.59 (11.59PM) GMT on the final day of the round.
 If a submission is received after that time, it will be reviewed in the next round.
 Reset reviews applications at the end of each round.

 Acknowledgement & appreciation

 Our Open Calls are inspired by the successful models developed by the Open Technology Fund, Data & Society, Shuttleworth Foundation, Mozilla, New Media Ventures, and others committed to conducting Open Calls.
 Thank you all.

 As always, we welcome your feedback and suggestions.
 If you have any questions or comments, please don't hesitate to reach out and get in touch.